What is GST?

 The goods and services tax is a broad-based tax of 10% added to most goods and services that are sold or consumed in Australia.
 A business that is registered for the tax is required to collect extra money from sales to customers and then pay this money – minus the GST it has paid for goods and services it has purchased – to the Australian Taxation Office.

 For example, if a business charges $1,000 for a product, it must add $100 to the amount as GST.
-These amounts collected must be accounted for and
+These amounts collected must be accounted for and paid to the ATO.

 History of GST in Australia

 The tax came into effect on 1 July 2000 after legislation was passed in 1999.
 The goods and services tax was introduced to replace a wholesale sales tax (WST) which had been introduced in the 1930s.
-The WST included a range of rates various different products.
+The WST included a range of rates various products.
 With a larger proportion of services in the economy, the WST lost effectiveness as a way to raise revenue and the GST was proposed as a way to capture tax revenue from both goods and services.

 Who needs to register for GST?